streamingfast/substreams/docs/developer-guide/creating-protobuf-schemas.md

 Additional information is available for `prost` in its [official GitHub repository](https://github.com/tokio-rs/prost).

-Learn more about Rust Option[Rust Option](https://doc.rust-lang.org/rust-by-example/std/option.html) in the offical documentation.
+Learn more about [Rust Option](https://doc.rust-lang.org/rust-by-example/std/option.html) in the official documentation.